seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 Go to Testing_visualization.ipynb to test and visualize the result.
-We provided 20 images generated from the pre-trained StarGAN model inside the stargan_input and stargan_out folder.
+We provided 20 images selected from CelebA dataset and 20 images generated from the pre-trained StarGAN model inside the stargan_input and stargan_out folder.

 If you set up everything correctly, you should be able to run the cell in sequence without any problem.